Ecommerce Fulfilment Guide

 Torii Rowe, COO & Co-Founder of MANSSION

-When fulfiling cosmetics products and shipping makeup such as lipstick, lip gloss, eyeliner, mascara, foundation, concealer, eye shadow, blush, contour, bronzer, eyelashes and glue, powders, primers, and makeup brushes, it’s important to keep your brand front and centre.
+When fulfilling cosmetics products and shipping makeup such as lipstick, lip gloss, eyeliner, mascara, foundation, concealer, eye shadow, blush, contour, bronzer, eyelashes and glue, powders, primers, and makeup brushes, it’s important to keep your brand front and centre.
 Word of mouth is one of the most powerful forms of marketing in the cosmetics industry, and this extends to the delivery and unboxing experience.

 If you sell apparel — including shirts, shorts, underwear, socks, jackets, outdoor gear, athletic wear, winter coats, or other clothing — you can work with a 3PL to fulfil orders fast.
-Depending on the number of styles, sizes, colours, and types of items you sell, you’ll want to work with a fulfilment company that can realistically take on your SKU to shipment volume.
+Depending on the number of styles, sizes, colors, and types of items you sell, you’ll want to work with a fulfilment company that can realistically take on your SKU to shipment volume.

 “Last time we shipped our own packages, it took us 3 weeks.
 It took ShipBob less than 2 days.
 I couldn’t wait to delegate this business over, because the stress level was through the roof.
 I am just so grateful for ShipBob.”